Omega Men: Fictional team history

-The Omega Men hail from the Vega system, a planetary system with twenty-five habitable planets, which as of the early 1980s had been ruled for millennia by the Citadelians, a race of warriors cloned from the First Citadelian, the demi-godlike son of X'Hal.
+The Omega Men hail from the Vega system, a planetary system with twenty-five habitable planets, which had been ruled for millennia by the Citadelians, a race of warriors cloned from the First Citadelian, the demi-godlike son of X'Hal.

 The Citadelians established a tyrannical regime based in a fortress moon known as the Citadel.
-The citadel then set about to conquer the younger races of Vega.
-Originally there were only two races in the Vegan system, the primitive Branx and the pacifistic Okaarans, but the Psions used Okaaran DNA to create the other twenty-three races of Vega such as the Tamaraneans, Euphorixians, Aelloans, Karnans, and the Changralyns.
+The Citadel then set about to conquer the younger races of Vega.
+Originally there were only two races in the Vegan system, the Branx and the Okaarans, but the Psions used Okaaran DNA to create the other twenty-three races of Vega such as the Tamaraneans, Euphorixians, Aelloans, Karnans, and Changralyns.

 The Omega Men were assembled as a group of renegades and representatives of conquered Vegan worlds to fight Citadelian aggression.
-Pre-Infinite Crisis the team was based on the planet Kuraq.
+Prior to Infinite Crisis, the team was based on the planet Kuraq.
 The Omega Men are important peacekeepers in their sector because the Green Lantern Corps is not allowed into Vegan space, due to a long-standing agreement with the Psions.

 The Omega Men made a return appearance in the Adam Strange mini-series.
-Still led by Tigorr, with veteran members Broot, Doc, Elu, Artin and Harpis.
-They were joined by a group of new members whose names were given, but not identified in the book.
-They were still fighting the Spider Empire.
+Still led by Tigorr, with veteran members Broot, Doc, Elu, Artin and Harpis, they are joined by a group of new members.
 A vision by one of their new members, a precog, results in them waiting in a Rannian space station for some time; their ultimate purpose to meet Adam Strange.
 It was in this storyline that the first Doc is discovered to be a Durlan assassin.
 Doc himself is presumed slain.

-In the recent Omega Men mini-series, it had been revealed that upon returning to the remains of Tamaran with Ryand'r (who was not part of the team in the Adam Strange mini-series), the Omegans are attacked by the Darkstar zombies of Lady Styx and all but five of them died.
+In the Omega Men mini-series, it had been revealed that upon returning to the remains of Tamaran with Ryand'e, the Omegans are attacked by the Darkstar zombies of Lady Styx and all but five of them are killed.

-The Omega Men have been seen fleeing L.E.G.I.O.N. robots during a hostile takeover ousting Vril Dox.